underscoreio/essential-slick/src/pages/data_modelling.md

 and the database values (`Long`).

-We _can_ do that, but for such a mechanical piece of code, Slick provides a macro for this simple case.
+We _can_ do that, but for such a mechanical piece of code, Slick provides a macro to take care of this for us.
 We only need to write...

 ~~~ scala
 object PKs {